joshuabmoore/MPSTime.jl/docs/src/tools.md

 In practice, the EE is computed as the [von Neumman entropy](https://en.wikipedia.org/wiki/Von_Neumann_entropy) of the reduced density matrix for any of the two subsystems ($A$ or $B$).
 An EE of zero implies that there is no entanglement between the subsystems.

-The bipartite entanglement entropy (BEE) can be written in term of the singular values $\alpha$ of the Schmidt decomposition of the

 ### Bipartite Entanglement Entropy (BEE)
 Given a trained MPS (for either classification or imputation), we can compute the bipartite entanglement entropy (BEE) using the [`bipartite_spectrum`](@ref) function: